differential-network-analysis/dnaici/demo/README.md

 ...
 ```

 **Description**: The black list file exclude a set of regions in the human genome that have anomalous, unstructured, high signal/read counts in next gen sequencing experiments independent of cell line and type of experiment.
-It was downloaded from: [hg19 black list](https://www.encodeproject.org/annotations/ENCSR636HFF/).
+It was downloaded [HERE](https://www.encodeproject.org/annotations/ENCSR636HFF/).

-**Usage**: Chromosome size file and black list file is required by module `DNAICI.preprocess_hic_homer2bed()` to make bed file of window bin based on Bedtools [1](https://academic.oup.com/bioinformatics/article/26/6/841/244688).
+**Usage**: Chromosome size file and black list file is required by module `DNAICI.preprocess_hic_homer2bed()` to make bed file of window bin based on Bedtools [[1]](https://academic.oup.com/bioinformatics/article/26/6/841/244688).

-**Note**: If you want to use more recent hg38 block list, please refer to: [hg38 black list](https://www.nature.com/articles/s41598-019-45839-z).
+> **Note**: If you want to use more recent hg38 block list, please refer [HERE](https://www.nature.com/articles/s41598-019-45839-z).

 ## Hi-C interaction

-**File**: `/demo/hic_data/hicup_processed/t0/chr1.tags.tsv`
+**Example file**: `/hic_data/hicup_processed/t0/chr1.tags.tsv`

 **Format**: